-Updated information about Hurricane Michael's impact and resources for foundations.
+Updated information about the impact of Hurricane Ida on communities and resources for foundations.

-Updated information about Hurricane Harvey's impact and resources for foundations
+Updated information about the impact of 2021 Winter Storms and resources for foundations.